SueSmall/MLG_OCCIL/README.md

 # MLG_OCCIL
-# A Masking, Linkage and Guidance Framework for Online Class Incremental Learning
+A Masking, Linkage and Guidance Framework for Online Class Incremental Learning The code will be updated soon.